 - For the marketing authorisation of the COVID-19 vaccines, data was evaluated from between 20,000 and almost 40,000 study participants.
 This allowed extensive information to be gained on the safety and efficacy of the vaccines.

-In general, however, it is the case with COVID-19 vaccines, as with all other new vaccines and therapeutic medicinal products, that not all potential or very rare adverse reactions can be recorded at the time of marketing authorisation.
-For this reason, the safety of vaccines, like that of other new medicinal products, continues to be checked after marketing authorisation.
+In general, however, it is the case with COVID-19 vaccines, as with all other new vaccines and therapeutic medicinal products, that not all very rare adverse reactions can be recorded at the time of marketing authorisation.
+For this reason, the safety of vaccines, like that of other newly authorised medicinal products, continues to be checked after marketing authorisation.
 One element of this follow-up monitoring (surveillance) is, for example, the analysis of spontaneous reports of suspected adverse reactions or vaccination complications.
 For the pandemic COVID-19 vaccines, other studies are also being carried out, including active safety studies.

 Do we need to fear long-term effects of vaccines that occur years after vaccination?

 Decades of experience has shown that most vaccine side effects occur within a few hours or a few days after a vaccination.
 In rare cases, vaccine side effects occur or are recognised only after weeks or a few months.